 A church for all in the heart of the city

-House groups are small groups which meet regularly for discussion, Bible study and fellowship in members’ homes.
+Study and nurture groups are small groups which meet regularly for discussion, Bible study and fellowship in members’ homes or at Wesley Church.
 New members are always welcome.
-See Weekly Notices for details.
 Contact Frances Burghall or any of the leaders named below through the office for more information on any of the groups.